Grinava: Monuments

 There are historical monuments there, such as the Church of St. Sigismund from the 14th century originally built by Saxon colonists, Evangelical Church of the Augsburg Confession, Hodossy Manor, which is currently privately owned and used only as a residence, and Strapák's Mill from the second half of the 18th century, which is currently privately owned.
 One of the dominant town suburb features is the Smylo-Pálffy Manor (Grunfeld), in which the torture of Dominik Virgovič took place in 1945, and which, together with the premises of the former JRD in which it is located, was abandoned by 2022 and was in danger of being demolished.

 In the park of Grinava there are two monuments dedicated to the victims of the First World War and the Second World War.

-History

-During World War 1, a prison camp for American POWs was located in the village.
-Towards the end of the Second World War there was fighting in and around Grinava between German and Soviet forces.

 Etymology

-Under the Czechoslovak Republic (1948-1990) the village was renamed Myslenice.
+Under the Czechoslovak Republic (1948–1990) the village was renamed Myslenice.
 It has since reverted to its earlier name.
 Myslenice is still commonly used and the main street of Grinava is also named after it.